 - Reports pain in the chest area

-- The patient will report decreased sharp/stabbing/burning pain in the chest area
+- Patient will report decreased sharp/stabbing/burning pain in the chest area

-- The patient will demonstrate a relaxed appearance without facial grimacing, dyspnea, or restlessness behavior
+- Patient will demonstrate a relaxed appearance without facial grimacing, dyspnea, or restlessness behavior

 1. Conduct a comprehensive pain assessment.